400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Tigernut flour

-Besides these lectin-free spices, you can also enjoy Tabasco sauces in moderation:
+Besides these lectin-free condiments, you can also enjoy Tabasco sauces in moderation:

 • Vinegar (without added sugar)